traversable/schema/README.md

 You can learn more about why they're so fast, and how the benchmarks were conducted, below:

 <ul>
-  <li>Blog post: <a href="https://dev.to/ahrjarrett/how-i-built-javascripts-fastest-deep-equals-function-51n8" target="_blank">How I built JavaScript's fastest deep equals function</a></li>
+  <li>Blog post: <a href="https://dev.to/ahrjarrett/how-i-built-javascripts-fastest-deep-equals-function-51n8" target="_blank">Building JavaScript's fastest deep equals function</a></li>
-  <li>Blog post: <a href="https://dev.to/ahrjarrett/how-i-built-javascripts-fastest-deep-clone-function-5fe0" target="_blank">How I built JavaScript's fastest deep clone function</a></li>
+  <li>Blog post: <a href="https://dev.to/ahrjarrett/how-i-built-javascripts-fastest-deep-clone-function-5fe0" target="_blank">Building JavaScript's fastest deep clone function</a></li>
 </ul>

 ## Design